Photography

 Xan Padrón

-In 2011, photographer Xan Padrón began his series Time-Lapse.
+In 2011, photographer Xan Padrón began his series Time Lapse.
 His fascination with time and movement along with his ability to disappear behind his camera led him to reflect about how much life happens in the supposedly most insignificant places of a city.

-Time-Lapse are human portraits of cities around the world.
 They are also quotidian expressions, that combined, create a unique narrative of life on a wall, in a place in the world.

-Time-Lapse is a place, a moment.
+Time Lapse is a place, a moment.

-In Time-Lapse, Xan Padrón places his camera in an unnoticed space, and during the space of two hours, he photographs a sequence of people passing before a unique wall.
-Time-Lapse is a living project that includes sociological portraits of cities like New York, London, Beijing, Sydney, Trinidad, Berlin, Paris, or Medellín.
+In Time Lapse, Xan Padrón places his camera in an unnoticed space, and during the space of two hours, he photographs a sequence of people passing before a unique wall.
+Time Lapse is a living project that includes sociological portraits of cities like New York, London, Beijing, Sydney, Trinidad, Berlin, Paris, or Medellín.